Manuel Margot Player Props: Rays vs. Athletics

 Manuel Margot At The Plate

+- Margot has picked up a hit in 32 of 52 games this year, with multiple hits nine times.

-- In 51 games played this year, he has hit a homer in just two of them.
+- He has hit a home run in two of 52 games played this year, and in 1.1% of his plate appearances.

-- Margot has driven in a run in 17 games this year (33.3%), including two games with multiple runs batted in.
+- In 18 games this season (34.6%), Margot has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.